ZoeLeBlanc/zoeleblanc.github.io/author-zoe.md

 * The relationship(s) between local, national, and international
 * The potential for technology to augment historical research

-These are all I can think of at the moment, but there's many more questions that I like to spend my day stewing over.
+These are all the topics I can think of at the moment, but there's many more questions that I like to spend my day stewing over.

 At the moment, I'm a Canadian expat who is lucky enough to call Nashville, TN home while I complete my doctorate in history at Vanderbilt Univeristy.
-Since moving I've learned that winter can be shorter than five months of the year, and that  I'm a big fan of public radio and broadcasting, and love trying new software and hardware (my home desk has been dubbed the tech graveyard).

 Some of things I'm working on at the moment include: